discordjs/guide/guide/additional-info/async-await.md

 # Understanding async/await

 If you aren't very familiar with ECMAScript 2017, you may not know about async/await.
 It's a useful way to handle Promises in a hoisted manner.
-Also, it looks cleaner, it increases readability overall and it is slightly faster.
+In addition, it looks cleaner, increases overall readability, and is slightly faster.

 ## How do Promises work?